Windows OS Hub

 create sheduled task with PowerShell cmdlet Register-ScheduledTask

-Open the taskschd.msc console and make sure you have a new scheduler task in the Task Scheduler Library.
+Open the taskschd.msc snap-in and verify that a new scheduler task has appeared in the Task Scheduler Library.

 new task appears in the task sheduler console

-In Powershell 2.0 (Windows 7, Windows Server 2008 R2), to create a scheduled task from PowerShell you can use the Schedule.Service COM interface (or update the PowerShell version).
-In this example, we create a scheduled task that will execute the specific file containing PowerShell script during startup.
-The task is performed with the NT AUTHORITY\SYSTEM privileges.
+In PowerShell 2.0 (Windows 7, Windows Server 2008 R2), to create a scheduled task from PowerShell, you must use the Schedule.Service COM interface (or update the PowerShell version).
+In this example, we create a scheduled task that will run the PowerShell script file during startup.

 $TaskName = "NewPsTask"